 It was time for tires!
-Sadly I have to admit I neglected the fundamental maintenance point of replacing tires on Margaret’s bike.
+Sadly, I neglected the fundamental maintenance point of replacing tires on Margaret’s bike.
 We kind of glanced at them a few times but never really lifted the bike up to get a good look at the rear tire.
-The front was almost in the red for changing so I suppose for whatever reason I let the back one go.
+The front was almost in the red for changing, so I suppose I let the back one go for whatever reason.
 I decided to be honest about my neglect and post about it even though it muddies my face.
-All is good though, there were no incidents, and we got them changed.
+All is good, though, there were no incidents, and we changed them.

 This time we decided to remove the tires and take them to Swifty’s to have them mounted and balanced.
-In the past I would take the bike in and let them do all of the work but this time I was feeling adventurous.
-It seemed a good time to make a video of the entire process for both the front and rear tire replacement.
-This isn’t something everyone will want to do so I kind of held off on making a video of the process.
-It requires a bit more time, lifting the bike, and leaving it suspended while you take the wheels in to have a new tire mounted and balanced.
-You won’t save all that much doing it yourself either so it might be something most people will just avoid.
+I used to take the bike in and let them do all of the work, but I was feeling adventurous this time.
+It seemed a good time to make a video of the entire front and rear tire replacement process.
+This isn’t something everyone will want to do, so I kind of held off on making a video of the process.
+It requires a bit more time, lifting the bike, and leaving it suspended while taking the wheels in to have a new tire mounted and balanced.
+You won’t save all that much doing it yourself either, so it might be something most people will just avoid.

 We also had them adjust the spokes while they had the tires off the wheel.
-This is called truing and is really an art in itself.
+This is called truing and is an art in itself.
 The process also requires specialized equipment to do properly.
 Spoked wheels should be checked every 5k miles and trued every time you need a new tire.
-It is an extra cost but, that’s what you get if you want to have spokes!
-We did a video on the pros and cons of trueing a wheel yourself as well.
-It will be a couple of weeks before I get that one published though so keep a look out for it.
+It is an extra cost, but that’s what you get if you want to have spokes!
+We did a video on the pros and cons of trueing a wheel yourself.
+It will be a couple of weeks before I get that one published, though, so keep a lookout for it.